WIU/d2l_sdk/README.md

 > The Valence API is Rest-like, allowing interactions through HTTP with the back-end of a host.
 Most all of the Learning Platform functions that comprise D2L's Rest-like API are usable through this Ruby SDK implementation.

 While not all functions have been implemented for the Learning Platform of the Valence sdk, all critical CRUD functionalities have been implemented.

+***NOTE:*** I have been previously asked if some functions could be implemented without requiring input that is a Hash conforming particularly to D2L's specified API.
+Unfortunately, there are more often times than not JSON blocks that need to be passed with over 10 values defined.
+In these cases, it is unfortunately rather ugly to call functions with all of these arguments.
+Some API calls have been done this way due to their relatively small number of required JSON parameter values.
+Others quite simply cannot be done this way.

+If, at any time, you feel that you have an idea for a particular function of the SDK or just want to suggest something, please submit an Issue.
+Also, if there are any issues, for obvious reasons, please submit an Issue for this too.
+I greatly appreciate any feedback or contribution!!

 ### Index
 1. [Tech] (#tech)